nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Parameter Definitions:**

 * `remove_rare` - boolean specifying if rare features and samples should be filtered out based on the `prevalence_cutoff` and `library_cutoff` cutoff thresholds, respectively, prior to analysis; default is FALSE
 * `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
 * `library_cutoff` - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` is set to TRUE; default is 0, i.e. no samples will be dropped
-* `target_region`     - specifies the amplicon target region; options are either "16S", "18S", or "ITS"
+* `target_region` - a string specifying the amplicon target region; options are either "16S", "18S", or "ITS"

 **Input Data:**

-* `feature_table` (variable containing a samples feature dataframe (i.e. ASV) with feature counts, output from [6b.iv.
+* `feature_table` (a dataframe containing sample feature counts (i.e. ASV or OTU table), output from [6b.iv.
 Read-in Input Tables](#6biv-read-in-input-tables))
-* `taxonomy_table` (variable containing a feature taxonomy dataframe containing ASV taxonomy assignments, output from [6b.iv.
+* `taxonomy_table` (a dataframe containing ASV taxonomy assignments, output from [6b.iv.
 Read-in Input Tables](#6biv-read-in-input-tables))

 **Output Data:**

-* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering)
+* `feature_table` (a dataframe containing a filtered subset of the samples feature counts (i.e. ASV or OTU table) after removing features that do not meet the filtering thresholds or that belong to Chroroplast or Mitochondrial organelles)
-* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering)
+* `taxonomy_table` (a dataframe containing a filtered subset of the feature taxonomy table after removing ASV taxonomy assignments for features that do not meet the filtering thresholds or that belong to Chroroplast or Mitochondrial organelles)

 <br>